QuantEcon/lecture-python-intro/lectures/cobweb.md

 To give some idea of how the model operates, and why expectations matter, imagine the following scenario.

-There is a market for soy beans, say, where prices and traded quantities depend on the choices of buyers and sellers.
+There is a market for soybeans, say, where prices and traded quantities depend on the choices of buyers and sellers.

 The buyers are represented by a demand curve --- they buy more at low prices